 This graph shows the conviction rate of cell phone & texting tickets across New York State.

-Accidents Caused By Distracted Driving and Cell Phone & Texintg Tickets By Year
+Accidents Caused By Distracted Driving and Cell Phone & Texting Tickets By Year

-This graph shows the number of accidents caused by distracted dirving and the number of cell phone & texting tickets given in New York State from 2009 to 2017.
-Accidents from sistracted driving is defines by the following accident contributing factors: cell phone (hand-held), texting, using onborad navigation device and driver inattention /distractoion.
+This graph shows the number of accidents caused by distracted driving and the number of cell phone & texting tickets given in New York State from 2009 to 2017.
+Accidents from distracted driving is defined by the following accident contributing factors: cell phone (hand-held), texting, using onboard navigation device and driver inattention /distraction.